it-at-m/swim/dms-service/README.md

       content_object:
         subject-pattern: # pattern for subject of new ContentObject, currently only works inside Inbox
         filename-overwrite-pattern: # overwrite ContentObject name via Regex pattern
+      decode-german-chars: # if german special chars should be decoded, default false.
+See section "Decode german chars"
 ```

 ### Pattern